CDBG-DR Action Plan Approved and Available for Review

-AEDC is soliciting public comments from July 23, 2020, to August 26, 2020, regarding the State of Arkansas’s Community Development Block Grant Disaster Recovery (CDBG-DR) Action Plan.
+AEDC solicited public comments from July 23, 2020, to August 26, 2020, regarding the State of Arkansas Community Development Block Grant Disaster Recovery (CDBG-DR) Action Plan.
 This Action Plan describes how AEDC will invest $8.94 million in CDBG-DR grant funding received from the federal government to support disaster recovery from 2019’s severe storms and flooding.

 HUD requires all CDBG-DR grantees to submit an Action Plan that describes unmet needs, the programs to be implemented in addressing those unmet needs, the budget for those programs, and how the programs and activities will meet HUD requirements.

-A draft of the proposed CDBG-DR Action Plan may be viewed here.
+A draft of the proposed CDBG-DR Action Plan as submitted to HUD on December 31, 2020 may be viewed here.
+This plan was partially approved by HUD on February 21, 2021, for State Grant Administration.

 CDBG-Disaster Recovery (CDBG-DR)